riazsajidgit/riazsajidgit/README.md

 # Hi there, I am Sajid 👋

 ### A Ph.D.
-Student, Healthcare Researcher, Teacher, and a Passionate Cricketer
+Student, Healthcare Researcher, Teacher, and a  Cricketer
 - 🔭 I’m currently working on image and sound-based anomaly diagnosis in Healthcare and Telecom
 - 🌱 I’m currently learning how to extract impactful insights from raw data using python and google-sheets
 - 👯 I’m looking to collaborate on participating in Hackathons to build solutions that can enable humanity